pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 }
 ```

 While it's a powerful tool, there's a lot not to like about this.
 First, it's quite verbose.
-And
+And we
-we lose compile-time verification that we handled all cases of the enum, and instead have to
+lose compile-time verification that we handled all cases of the enum, and instead have to resort to
-restort to runtime checks.
-And we cannot leverage type inference to shorten some of the types
+runtime checks.
+And we cannot leverage type inference to shorten some of the types used.
-used.

 This code can now be simplified to the following when using `@ObservableState`: